carlisia/website/content/ai/agentic systems/the intention statement framework for agentic systems.md

 This question helps to determine whether the agent idea justifies the investment.
 For production systems, alignment is not only the difference between a promoted project and a cancelled one, but it goes to the very reputation and success of the enterprise.

-Strong alignment means demonstrating that limited resources (time, talent, budget) will deliver concentrated impact that far exceeds the investment.
+Strong alignment means demonstrating that limited capacity (time, talent, budget) will deliver concentrated impact that far exceeds the investment.
 Think in terms of transforming specific workflows for specific users so dramatically that the ROI becomes undeniable.

 The key questions to answer:

 - Can we quantify the exact impact delivered to our primary users?
-- Does the capacity-to-impact ratio justify choosing this over other projects?
+- Does the capacity-to-impact ratio justify choosing this over othe<D-z>r projects?
 - Will the concentrated impact be sufficient to sustain long-term investment?

 > [!NOTE]
-> If you can justify that building an agent is worth the investment, keep in mind that if capacity can be increased or impact scope can be reduced, the ratio will change favorably.
+> If you can't justify that building an agent is worth the investment, keep in mind that if capacity can be increased or impact scope can be reduced, the ratio will change favorably.

 Without clear answers to these questions, even technically brilliant agents become stale.
-The following section provides formulas, templates, and examples to make this math crystal clear.
+The [Alignment deep dive](#alignment-deep-dive-making-the-math-work) section provides formulas, templates, and examples to make this math crystal clear.

 ## Intention checkpoints